monterail/guidelines/rails.md

 ## Every app should

+* Put the ruby version it uses in the README.md file
 * When making time-based statistic use the midnight of next day as upper limit
 * Split upload path into subdirectories
 ```ruby